OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-3.md

 ```

-As you can see we have added a few new keys to the `dinosaur.json` so you better add them in too, then, of course, restart the server.
+As you can see we have added a few new keys to the `dinosaur.json` so we better add them in to the json too, and, as always, restart the server.

 ```
   "length": "Length",